katien/gas-optimization-contest/README.md

 | whiteTransfer                    | 67407           | 67593 | 67647  | 89319 | 768     |
 | whitelist                        | 21636           | 21785 | 21864  | 21864 | 512     |

+- The goal of this competition was to optimize the deployment gas cost as much as possible, no effort was made to optimizing the cost of calling contract methods
+- Note: there is a bug in the fuzz tests causing `testTransfer` and `testWhiteTranferAmountUpdate` to fail intermittently.
+These failures happen with the original contracts as well.

+# Original Instructions
 # GAS OPTIMSATION

 - Your task is to edit and optimise the Gas.sol contract.